jdevfullstack-tutorials/github-for-non-code-writers/README.md

 plus you have the Markdown that renders your plaintext document as an elegant one but preserving the plaintext document.
-Plus you can easily get a rendered HTML if that will be required.
+Plus, you can easily get a rendered HTML if that will be required.
 And it's really fast compared to WordPress and others.